 Where do I end and where do you begin?
 How does my idea of myself influence how I treat or understand you?
 What spaces do we create between us, what borders do we construct, and what might the world be like if they were smaller?

-Over the years, I have come to believe that the state of the world is a reflection of how we relate and treat each other.
+Over the years, I have come to believe that the state of the world is a reflection of how we treat and relate to each other.
 Every day we make choices that affect our own lives and the lives of others.
 These choices form our communities and societies, and ultimately determine our common destiny.

 Today, we are increasingly interconnected with others whose appearance and behaviour look different to our own.
 How do we choose to relate to them?
 Do we open up to explore those differences and question our assumptions?
 Or do we isolate ourselves with others who are familiar, who dress and talk and think like us?